 TransAlta’s Mississauga facility was commissioned in 1992 and has two LM6000 PC gas turbines (the same used in a 747 aircraft, modified to generate electricity).
 Each is capable of generating up to 46 megawatts.
 A third (steam) turbine can generate an additional 30 megawatts.

-The plant supplies electricity to the provincial grid via the Independent Electricity System Operator (IESO) under a long-term contract with Ontario Electricity Financial Corporation (OEFC).
+As of January 2018, the plant is no longer actively generating electricity.
+It previously supplied electricity to the provincial grid via the Independent Electricity System Operator (IESO) under a long-term contract with Ontario Electricity Financial Corporation (OEFC).

 The plant is located adjacent to Toronto’s Pearson International Airport in Mississauga, Ontario.